owm111/hackneyed-x11-cursors/README.md

 Bugs
 ----
 Please report, either here or on openDesktop.org, any bugs you might find, or any enhancements you might want.
-I consider it finished, but there's always a corner to round.

 A word about hashes